firebase/firebase-tools-ui/README.md

 ### Developing within a user project

-To run the emulator suite in your project folder:
+You can also start the dev server of GUI and connect to your real project.
+To do so, first start the emulator suite in your project folder:

 ```bash
 cd project/